Swiss Green Party launches ‘solar initiative’

 Keystone-SDA

-Following the acceptance of a new Electricity Law in a public vote on Sunday, the new Green Party initiative wants to take the next step towards climate protection and the energy transition, the party said on Tuesday.
+Following the acceptance of the new Electricity Law in a public vote on Sunday, the Green Party initiative now wants to take the next step towards climate protection and the energy transition, the party said on Tuesday.

 Currently, Switzerland is only utilising a tenth of the solar energy potential on buildings and infrastructure, the party said.